MShankBeebe/Air-Quality-Monitor-Project/README.md

 2. 1 USB cord that can transfer data
 3. 1 breadboard
 4.  wires (I prefer male to male jumper wires)
+5. An SGP30 chip
-5. A computer with the latest version of Circuit Python installed and an IDE that can work with it and boards, like MU (what I used)
+6. A computer with the latest version of Circuit Python installed and an IDE that can work with it and boards, like MU (what I used)

 ### Basic Setup with Pico W and SGP30 Chip
 Solder the male header pins to the Pico W and the SGP30.
 Here is the basic configuration: